Wi-fi, internet & printing

 Using our PCs

 PCs for general internet browsing are available in the Information Centre.
-Bookings can be made at the reservation PC nearby for a 20-minute or 45-minute session.
+Bookings can be made at the reservation PC nearby for a 30-minute session.
+Please note that during periods of high demand, session lengths may be shorter.

 Print, copy & scan